HPCC Facilities and Equipment

 Cluster Details

 Texas Tech worked with our partners at Dell to implement one of the first large-scale university-based AMD EPYC™ Rome clusters in the world.
-This new cluster, named RedRaider, consists of two distinct parts: the Nocona CPU partition and the Matador GPU partition.
+This new cluster, named RedRaider, consists of three distinct parts: the Nocona CPU partition and the Matador and Toreador GPU partitions.
 To honor Texas Tech's official colors, the internal management nodes are named Scarlet and Midnight.
 The RedRaider cluster was commissioned in Fall 2020 and began production operation in January 2021.

 Other, Specialty, and Off-Campus Clusters

-A dedicated cluster is a standalone cluster that is paid for by a specific TTU faculty member or research group housed in the HPCC machine rooms to provide UPS power and cooling.
+Additionally, research group needs sometimes require use of dedicated cluster resources.
+A dedicated cluster is a standalone cluster that is paid for by a specific Texas Tech faculty member or research group that is housed in the HPCC machine rooms to provide UPS power and cooling.
 An example of this type of cluster is Nepag, dedicated to health physics dose calculation codes.
 The HPCC also houses the DISCI cluster, used by researchers in the Department of Computer Science, and test resources supporting the National Science Foundation Cloud and Autonomic Computing Industry/University Cooperative Research center including the Redfish cluster.
 Realtime 2 is a dedicated private weather modeling cluster owned by the Atmospheric Sciences group.
-For these clusters system administration support is provided by the researcher or research group itself, with consultation available if necessary during business hours on request with HPCC staff.
+System administration support for these clusters is required to be provided by the researcher or research group itself, with consultation available if necessary during business hours on request with HPCC staff.
 Dedicated clusters will only be accepted for operation within HPCC machine room facilities on a space-available basis by the HPCC.
 Space is not guaranteed for such systems.

 Cluster-Wide Storage